friendlyanon/cmake-init/cmake-init/templates/common/HACKING.md

 enabling this option means that you are a consumer of this project and thus you have no need for these targets and options.

-Developer mode is forced to be on when the `CI` environment variable is set to a value that CMake recognizes as "on", which is set to `true` in all of the CI workflows.
+Developer mode is always set to on in CI workflows.

 ### Presets